ewwmy/timelapse-tools/README.md

 # timelapse-tools

-Shell scripts (bash) for generating and processing timelapses
+Shell scripts (bash) for generating and processing timelapses.
+More info (using, parameters) you can see in the particular script file.